By John Liu

 As you may have guessed from the title, Chasing the Dragon is about drugs.
 This story is about the infamous Ng Sek-Ho (Donnie Yen), who emigrated from China with his buddies to make a name for himself in Hong Kong in the 1960s.
 After arriving, Ho and his buddies join a street fight between rival gangs to make some money, but expect to flee if there’s actual fighting.
 A fight erupts, and his gang of friends try their best to escape.
 The skirmish is stopped by Ernest Hunt (Bryan Larkin), who is an infamous English police superintendent sent over to Hong Kong to enforce British law.
 After being released, the gang of four start making their way up the ranks of the illegal drug trade.
 Ho joins forces with corrupt Chief Detective Lee Rock (Andy Lau) to put a stranglehold on the drug business.
 Lee constantly reminds Ho that they can do whatever they want, as long as they don’t murder any British cops.
-There are some subplots with Ho, arranging for his family to be smuggled by boat to Hong Kong, and his son dealing with a drug addiction.
+There are some subplots with Ho, arranging for his family to be smuggled by boat to Hong Kong, and his brother dealing with a drug addiction.

-Ho’s son eventually becomes desperate enough to approach Ernest for drugs.
+Ho’s brother eventually becomes desperate enough to approach Ernest for drugs.
 In the 1970s, an ICAC (Independent Commission Against Corruption) was established to clean up the streets of Hong Kong.
 The partnership between Lee and Ho begins to erode.
 Lee wants to escape Hong Kong with Ho, but Ho just wants to settle the score.

 Hong Kong’s corruption in the 1960s is well known for people who grew up there.
 I tried to do some research to find how much of the story between Lee and Ho was true, but did not find much on English-language websites.
 This movie isn’t advertised as a biopic and other reviewers point to exaggeration, and the family subplots were unfounded.